kfatehi/dynamic_dns/README.md

 provides an http endpoint to update configured cloudflare record

+it won't hit cloudflare unless it thinks it needs to

 ## server setup

 * install on a server with a static IP, e.g. digital ocean VPS